Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Save East Sacramento Save East Sacramento about 1 year ago
+Save East Sacramento Save East Sacramento over 1 year ago

 I support the Safe Routes to School within the Climate Action and Adaptation Plan.
 Safe routes keeps cars off the street, which equals less pollution and healthier lifestyles.